VKonstantakos/CRISPR-Deep-Learning/README.md

 # CRISPR-Deep-Learning
 Repository for the CRISPR Deep Learning review article.
-All data and code to reproduce our analysis.
+It includes all the data and code to reproduce our analysis.

 ## Requirements